vault27/Foundation/bgp.md

 ## Incindents
 - Leaks - Customer gets prefixes from one provider and anounces them to other provider.
 This leads to traffic spikes via customer.
 Amount of hops rises.
 MITM is possible.
 RTT is rising.
 How to fight with it?
 If you are the leaker and you are not the transit AS, then just configure filtering: allow announces only for routes with 0 AS PATH - our own routes
 - Hijacks - bad guy announces prefixes, which are not theirs, and traffic goes to them instead of legitimate user.
+Nobody is protected from hijacking, because BGP is not secure
 - Bogons - bogon prefixes are leaked to public internet and hosts in LAN become available from th Internet.
 The same with bogon AS numbers - may be dropped by other provider.

 ### Bogon ASNs